r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 ## METASPLOIT RESOURCE FILES

-<blockquote>Resource scripts provide an easy way for you to automate repetitive tasks in Metasploit.
-Conceptually they're just like batch scripts.
-They contain a set of commands that are automatically and sequentially executed when you load the script in Metasploit.
-You can create a resource script by chaining together a series of Metasploit console commands and by directly embedding Ruby to do things like call APIs, interact with objects in the database, and iterate actions.</blockquote>
+<blockquote>Resource scripts provides an easy way for us to automate repetitive tasks in Metasploit.
+Conceptually they're just like batch scripts, they contain a set of commands that are automatically and sequentially executed when you load the script in Metasploit.
+You can create a resource script by chaining together a series of Metasploit console commands or by directly embedding Ruby to do things like call APIs, interact with objects in the database, interact with modules and iterate actions.</blockquote>

 ![pic](http://i68.tinypic.com/21ovkfm.jpg)